oneapi-src/oneDNN/doc/cpu_programming.md

                 End
 ~~~

-As you may know, in oneDNN Graph, the id of
+In oneDNN Graph, the id of
 [dnnl::graph::logical_tensor](../include/oneapi/dnnl/dnnl_graph.hpp#L290) is
 used to express the connection relationship between different ops.
 So for the
 first `Convolution` op, users can construct all input and output logical tensors